Rule 3-306. Language access in the courts.

 (1)(A) “Appointing authority” means a judge, commissioner, referee or juvenile probation officer, or delegate thereof.

-(1)(B) “Approved interpreter” means a person who has been rated as “superior” in the Oral Proficiency Interview conducted by Language Testing International and has fulfilled the requirements established in paragraph (3).
+(1)(B) “Approved interpreter” means a person who has been rated as “superior” in testing and has fulfilled the requirements established in paragraph (3).

 (1)(C) “Certified interpreter” means a person who has successfully passed the examination of the Consortium for Language Access in the Courts and has fulfilled the requirements established in paragraph (3).